andyddavis/andyddavis.github.io/index.md

 I contribute to open-source software that makes state-of-the-art tools available to the scientific community.
 I am proficient in C/C++, Python, MATLAB and programming tools such as git and cmake.

-For more information about my current research see our [team website](https://seaicemuri.org/index.html).
+For more information about my current research, see our [team website](https://seaicemuri.org/index.html).